umm-maybe/HotShotBot/README.md

 All parameters are set in a YAML file.
 An example named `bot_config_example.yaml` has been provided.
 Here are some tips on setting it up:

 * Environment variables must be created on your system to store the Reddit password, ID and secret for your bot, as well as your Huggingface API key (which can be obtained by visiting [this link](https://huggingface.co/settings/tokens)).
 Reference the names of these variables, rather than the actual values.
 * Negative keywords are used to block replies to a post or comment; a default list of these is incorporated within the bot code.
-* Positive keywords can be used to modify the baseline chance of your bot making a reply when the re-ranker does not apply (e.g. top-level comments).
-Or, you can force the bot to respond to all top-level comments.
-* You can also limit your bot to only follow up on replies to posts or comments that it previously made, or comment only on linkpost threads.
+You can also use this feature to filter out unwanted phrases in generated posts on-the-fly.
 * The `character_budget` is a daily limit on how many characters may be sent to the accelerated inference API; the bot will prevent itself from going above this number.
 This is so that you don't unwittingly face massive charges from Huggingface.

 ## Operation
 Once your bot is configured, you can run it by using the following command: `python3 bot.py bot_config.yaml` where `bot_config.yaml` is whatever you named your config file (you can create multiple ones for different bots, if you want).

-At the bottom of the terminal (or `tmux` instance) in which the bot is running, there is a status report which should look something like the following:
+In your terminal (or `tmux` instance) in which the bot is running, a status report should occaisonally appear, looking something like the following:

 `READ: submissions=0	comment=0	| WRITE: post=0	reply=0	| SPEND=0%`